info201a-au2022/project-group-7-section-ac/docs/p01-proposal.md

 Our first research question was "what disasters have been declared the most in each state in the US?"
 To answer this, we are not going to go through all 50 states but we were able to get the answers from the graph that we have created.
 With the graph, it is possible to filter each and every state so that we can see which disasters have occurred in each state.
 For some states, it could be storms and in other states it could be floods.
 It is all dependent on location and situation but it would simply take too long to list out which is the top disaster for each and every state.

 Our second research question is "what disasters have been declared the most around the globe?"
 This is also another question that we can see through the graphs that we have created.
 Again, it is simply too much to list out the countries and which natural disasters have been declared the most in each and every one.
 However, we can say that there is not one specific disaster that is dominant across the globe in that every country has different disasters that are the top declared and each country has a different amount whereas some may be solely at the top and some may have one or more disasters at the top of their list.

+Our last research question is "What disasters have been declared the most in Washington by county?"

 ## Discussion
 While doing the project we have figured out a lot of new things about our topic.
 The importance of our data is that it will be able to be used for various things.
 With this project we have learned that there are a lot of disasters and that based on our data, the amount of disaster does not vary based on location.
 Of course we think location has a factor in the types of disasters but in terms of raw statistical data, the amount of disasters that happen is not patterned and we could not find a pattern for location and amount of disasters declared.
 In our summary takeaways page on the shiny app, we can see that the state of Colorado has many more disasters than that of the state of Alaska.
 This comes to show that the location of a state does not matter when it comes to natural disasters.
 There is no way we can predict which disasters will happen where with this data but there is a chance that someone who is viewing our website will be able to detect the risk factor of each state to see which states are safer from disasters than others.